 In addition to fulfilling the requirements of the major in Biochemistry, as well as the College of Liberal Arts & Sciences general education requirements, you'll be required to complete the College's First Year Experience Program or Transfer Student Program.

 Independent study projects in biology provide an opportunity for students to pose original questions of interest to them and formulate responses which may be research based, literature based, or the result of a creative endeavor.
 Students are encouraged to have fun with their projects and enjoy the opportunity for in-depth study in an area of their choosing.

-Students develop and carry out their ideas with the advice and guidance of a faculty member and the final project is presented to the Division of Biology in the form of a thesis, poster, oral presentation, or other acceptable format.
+Students develop and carry out their ideas with the advice and guidance of a faculty member and the final project is presented to the Division of Biology and Biochemistry in the form of a thesis, poster, oral presentation, or other acceptable format.

 The independent study is taken as either BIO 450 (Independent Study) or BIO 485 (Internship in Biology), depending on the degree of independent work.